EXPOO ( Expertisecentrum OpvoedingsOndersteuning) is the Flemish Government’s expert centre for parenting en familysupport.

 Under the provisions of the decree, the tasks of EXPOO are:

-- promoting and organising an exchange of knowledge about parenting support;
+- promoting and organising an exchange of knowledge about parenting en family support;

-- organising seminars, congresses and conferences on parenting and parenting support;
+- organising seminars, congresses and conferences on parenting and family support;

 - organising awareness campaigns, including an annual campaign, on parenting topics;